jommarqs/talkdesk-js-class/03-creating-reusable-component.md

 ---

-## Exercise
+## Exercises
+- Implement _Clear all todos_:
+  - Add a "clear" button or icon.
+  - On click, all the existing todos should be removed.
-Make the title of each todo app customizable, se we can do something like `new TodoApp(root, 'JavaScript Todos')`.
+- Make the title of each todo app customizable
+  - So we can do something like `new TodoApp(root, 'JavaScript Todos')`.

 ---
 If you want to explore a bit more, the final code for this step is available at [https://stackblitz.com/edit/talkdesk-js-class-03](https://stackblitz.com/edit/talkdesk-js-class-03?file=index.js).
 In the [next step](./04-extracting-generic-bits.md) we'll do a some improvements and extract the generic bits.